What is a Doula?

 feel free to message us for ADDITIONAL information

 Kama Tai Mitchell is a healer, mama, yogi, doula and dancer.
 She has spent most of her life claiming and sharing body awareness.
 A practitioner and teacher of Para Yoga, Kama has also had numerous trainings with many master dance teachers of the African Diaspora.
-Currently working toward birth doula certification with DONA International, she encourages women to own their bodies and their birth experience.
+She encourages women to own their bodies and their birth experience.
 Kama is a strong activist in birth justice, racial equality and mental health awareness.
 She co-founded and is co-executive director of the nonprofit Rootead, which supports women of color, especially mothers.
 She is certified in belly binding through the Zulu Birth Project and has training in reflexology and massage.
 Kama loves nature (especially the ocean), babies and all forms of art.
+Kama is a Birth Doula, Postpartum Doula and the Executive Director of Rootead.

 As a wife and proud mommy of five, Adiah is excited to embark on the journey of birth work.
-Having four natural (hospital) births of her own has fueled her desire to support other moms in their experience of bringing their miracles into the world.
+Having four natural hospital births of her own has fueled her desire to support other moms in their experience of bringing their miracles into the world.
 Adiah is grounded in her faith and is a natural born giver who is always willing to encourage and meet the needs of others.
 Adiah has been described by many as mothering, fun, loving, wise, caring, detailed, nurturing, and maternal.
-Adiah is working on her Birth Doula certification with DONA, International and welcomes the opportunity to partner with other Rootead Doulas in supporting expectant mothers during the birthing process.
+Adiah welcomes the opportunity to support expectant mothers during the birthing process.
+Adiah is a Birth Doula.

 Sarah E MacLean

 Sarah has always been in love with babies, birthing, pregnancy and the emotional and mental journey that Mothers and their families experience.
-Sarah is so grateful for Rootead and the opportunities they offer.
-Sarah has completed the Rootead Cultural Competency Training for Doulas.
-Since this training, Sarah has been following her path toward becoming a Doula.
-She has assisted in one birth as a Doula which, in her heart and soul, has confirmed her natural calling.
 Sarah is a nurturing caregiver, nanny, partner and mother to a large furry family.
 Her life is naturally motivated by her love of nature and her passion for the healing touch.
 She has a big heart with so much love and compassion for others.
 Sarah is very involved in the Performing Arts and a passionate advocate for the LGBTQ community.
-Sarah looks forward to continuing her Doula training and attending as many births as she can.
+Sarah is a Birth Doula.